AlamHasabie/transport-game-backend/README.md

 This indicates that client returns the key question cards to the deck.

 #### Response of Answer
-After answering, server emits information whether the answer is true or false.\n **Server**
+After answering, server emits information whether the answer is true or false.<br/>
+**Server**
 ```js
 io.emit("response",{